mauriciogtec/blog/content/post/use_yaml.md

 While modern approaches in Big Data endorse the strategy of first extracting high volumes of raw data and worry about processing later; in here we shall be concerned with the opposite case, when data has to be captured manually by a human team, and we don't want to spend hours later trying to make it amenable for the computer to read.

+You are probably familiar with CSVs, because you can create CSVs in Excel, which makes them quite handy.
+However, they are mainly useful for highly structured data having a fixed known number of columns per record.

-I want to present a basic introduction to the YAML (yet-another-markup-language) approach to keeping data records.
-It's advantages is that
+I want to present a basic introduction to YAML (yet-another-markup-language), a simple approach to keeping data records.
+It's advantages are
 - it is machine-readable
 - it is human-readable
 - ergo, human-writable too